kernel-dev/dbd-obs-overlay/README.md

 Download the project either via `Download as Zip` or `git clone` the repository.
 I'd recommend cloning it as you can stay up-to-date without having to constantly juggle ZIP files and directories.

 FIRST, run the binary inside of `bin` directory.
-This will server a local HTTP server so the application can read from `config.ini` (because OBS doesn't really support the `file://` protocol).
+This will serve a local HTTP server so the application can read from `config.ini` (because OBS doesn't really support the `file://` protocol).

 Next, you will want to go into OBS, create a `Browser Source`, and paste in the following: `http://localhost:8000/overlay.html`.
 Then you're all good to go.